bshaffer/oauth2-server-php-docs/content/controllers/resource.md

 `getAccessTokenData`

-  * Takes a token string as an argument and returns the token data if applicable, or null if the token is invalid
+  * Takes a request object as an argument and returns the token data if applicable, or null if the token is invalid